By Christina Cheddar Berk

 Retailers are looking to staff up ahead of the holiday shopping season, according to the findings of a recent survey that suggests that the industry is betting on stronger sales this year.

 The majority of retailers surveyed by consulting firm Hay Group said they are planning to hire either the same amount or more seasonal help for the holidays.
-About 57 percent said they would keep holiday hiring at about the same level as a year ago, while about 36 percent will hire more.
-That's a shift from last year, when about 10 percent of retailers said they would hire more seasonal workers than the prior year.

 Perhaps even more telling; about 43 percent are looking to hire more permanent workers and fewer seasonal workers, suggesting they feel more confident about consumer demand even after the holidays are over.